MTrop/DoomStruct/README.md

 ### In the Future...

+* The rest of the ZDoom UDMF attributes.
 * Reading/converting PC Speaker effects.
 * Supporting additional BSP node types.
 * Stuff for drawing maps more easily (graphic-wise).